-Visa, MasterCard, American Express, Discover and eCheck are accepted.
+Acceptable forms of online payments include: Visa, MasterCard, American Express, Discover and eCheck.
+A convenience fee will be added when using a debit or credit card.
 Full and partial payments can be made any time before the due dates.

 Payments will also be accepted through the mail and in person at the Carroll University Business Office.
-For security reasons, credit or debt card payments cannot be accepted via telephone.

-A convenience fee will be added when using a debit or credit card to make payments on student account balances.
+Acceptable methods of payment include cash or check.
+Debit and/or credit card payments on student account balances cannot be accepted at the business office cashiers window.